-This category includes fees for services that are reasonably related to the performance of the audit or review of financial statements but are not
+Audit Related Fees.
+This category includes fees for services that are reasonably related to the performance of the audit or review of financial statements but are not included in "Audit Fees."

 Tax Fees.
 This category consists of fees for tax advice, planning and compliance principally in connection with the preparation of our tax returns and assistance with governmental tax audits.